marcalva/ambimux/README.md

   -o, --out           Output file prefix [ambimux].
 File names are appended with '.' delimiter -C, --counts-only   Flag argument to produce counts only and not fit a demultiplexing model.
   -x, --out-min       Calculate the likelihood and demultiplex barcodes that have at least this many
                       RNA UMIs or ATAC fragments.
 If there both the UMIs and fragments are below this, skip.
 [100]

 Alignment options

-  -f, --flt-bcs       File containing list of filtered barcodes for alpha estimation
-                      These correspond to nonempty droplets.
-If set, --flt-n is ignored.
-                      Likelihood and summary results will be output only for these filtered barcodes, whereas counts will be generated for all barcodes.
-  -n, --flt-n         Alternative to flt-bcs, estimate alpha by assuming the top n barcodes
-                      ranked by number or RNA+ATAC reads are non-empty [2000].
   -w, --bc-wl         Optional file containing a whitelist of barcodes.
   -u, --rna-umi-tag   RNA BAM tag for UMI [UB].
   -b, --rna-bc-tag    RNA BAM tag for cell barcode [CB].